 An extension of the Central Business District and Visitor Hotels would improve this view shed, because the view shed is of very low quality and fairly distant from the Coastal Trail.
-This area is not recommended as a scenic area under Figure CD-1 and thus would not be subject to the Visual Resource protection policies of the Coastal General Plan.
+This area is not recommended as a scenic area under Figure CD-1 and thus would not be subject to the Visual Resource protection policies of the subject to the Visual Resource protection policies of the Coastal General Plan.